 AWWA also prepared a number of resources to help water systems respond to the cyanotoxin and PFAS health advisories.

 The Natural Resource Defense Council filed suit in February 2016 (PDF) charging that in not proposing a Maximum Contaminant Level (MCL) for perchlorate the U.S. Environmental Protection Agency (EPA) failed to fulfill its nondiscretionary duties under the Safe Drinking Water Act (SDWA).
 EPA has been implementing a negotiated settlement that committed the Agency to issue a proposed regulation by October 31, 2018, and a final regulatory decision by December 2019.
-EPA has filed for an extension to this court ordered deadline.
+The court subsequently approved extending the deadline for the propose rule to May 28, 2019, and the final rule to June 19, 2020.